WalletScrutiny/WalletScrutinyCom/_bearer/lasereyes.boltcard.md

  - [Bolt Card NFC programming app](https://play.google.com/store/apps/details?id=com.lightningnfcapp)
  - [NXP NFC Tag Writer](https://play.google.com/store/apps/details?id=com.nxp.nfc.tagwriter)

- The private keys are stored on the paired wallet app, and not stored on the cards.
-For this reason, we cannot classify this as a wallet.
+ The private keys are stored on the paired wallet app, which are then presumably kept on the LNBits server and not stored on the cards.